-The credit agreement with Bank of America contains customary representations and warranties and customary affirmative and negative covenants applicable to us and our subsidiaries.
+The credit agreement with Bank of America contains customary representations and warranties and customary affirmative and negative covenants applicable to the Company and its subsidiaries.
 The credit agreement contains certain financial covenants, including the following:

-- Not to incur on a consolidated basis, a net loss before taxes and extraordinary items in any two consecutive quarterly accounting periods; - Our funded debt to EBITDA ratio (ratio of all outstanding liabilities for borrowed money and other interest-bearing liabilities, including current and long-term debt, less the non-current portion of subordinated liabilities to EBITDA) shall not be greater than 2.00; - Our unencumbered liquid assets, as defined in the agreement, held in the United States shall have an aggregate market value of not less than \$30.0 million.
+- Not to incur on a consolidated basis, a net loss before taxes and extraordinary items in any two consecutive quarterly accounting periods; - The Company's funded debt to EBITDA ratio (ratio of all outstanding liabilities for borrowed money and other interest-bearing liabilities, including current and long-term debt, less the non-current portion of subordinated liabilities to EBITDA) shall not be greater than 2.00; - The Company's unencumbered liquid assets, as defined in the agreement, held in the United States shall have an aggregate market value of not less than \$30,000,000, measured as of the last day of each fiscal quarter and the last day of each fiscal year.

-As of June 30, 2013, our total assets of \$586.7 million collateralized the line of credit with Bank of America and were all of the assets of the Company except for the three buildings purchased in San Jose, California in June 2010 and the land and building located in Bade, Taiwan.
-As of June 30, 2013, total assets collateralizing the term loan with Bank of America were \$17.8 million.
-As of June 30, 2013, the Company was in compliance with all financial covenants associated with the term loan and line of credit with Bank of America.
+As of June 30, 2014, our total assets of \$751.4 million collateralized the line of credit with Bank of America and were all of our assets except for the three buildings purchased in San Jose, California in June 2010 and the land and building located in Bade, Taiwan.
+As of June 30, 2014, total assets collateralizing the term loan with Bank of America were \$17.6 million.
+As of June 30, 2014, the Company was in compliance with all financial covenants associated with the term loan and line of credit with Bank of America.

-As of June 30, 2013, the land and building located in Bade, Taiwan collateralizing the term loan with China Trust Bank was \$27.7 million.
-There are no financial covenants associated with the term loan with China Trust Bank at June 30, 2013.
+As of June 30, 2014, the net book value of land and building located in Bade, Taiwan collateralizing the term loan with CTBC Bank was \$27.3 million.
+There are no financial covenants associated with the term loan with CTBC Bank at June 30, 2014.